Enikvisuals/Calculator/README.md

 # Calculator
-This projects a workable calculator built with HTML and JavaScript
+This projects a workable calculator built with HTML, CSS and JavaScript